 T.W.
 Self Harm

-Suhas is a 19-year-old undergraduate student from VIT Chennai.
+Suhas (name changed) is a 19-year-old undergraduate student from VIT Chennai.
 The city where the ocean whispers, gateway to South India.
 An undergraduate student on the cusp of completing his final year entangled in emotional turbulence.

 His love for innovation and curiosity brought him to pursue a B.Tech.
 In his free time, he fondly enjoys reading fictional books and also pens down powerful words.